3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/homework/unit_01/javaScript/data-modeling/hw-solution.md

 > -   a status (i.e. 'in progress', 'completed')
 > -   a date of when the order was completed

+var product = {
+  name: 'Vitamix Ascent A2500 Blender, Black',
+  description: 'The best blender in the world.
+Part blender, part food processor.
+Can make soup, smoothies, sauces!
+It is the item that will last forever- you can pass it on to your children.
+So, spend the money now, and let them save later!',
+  price: '$499.95'
+};

+var vitamixOrder = {
+  product: 'vitamix',
+  quantity: 1
+};

+var order: {
+  setOfOrderItems: [vitamixOrder],
+  status: 'in progress',
+  dateCompleted: 'incomplete'
+};

 ## Representing Abstractions in Code

 Once you've chosen the abstractions that your app will use, the next step is to